pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 `cp310-abi3-macosx_10_9_universal2` would be equivalent to `cp310-abi3-macosx_10_9_x86_64.arm64`.

-To support Android's multi-architecture approach, it may be necessary to extend installation tools to allow for installing multiple versions of a wheel in one installation pass.
-This can be emulated by making multiple independent calls to to package installer tools; but that results in independent dependency resolution, etc.
+Supporting Android's archiving approach requires no particular modifications to the "single architecture" solutions in use today.
+However, there may be a benefit to the developer experience if it is possible to ensure consistency in the dependency resolution solutions that are found for each architecture.
+The could come in the form of:
+1. Allowing for the installation of multiple wheel architectures in a single installation pass.
+2. Sharing dependency resolution solutions between installation passes.
+3. Tools to identify when two different install passes have generated different dependency solutions.
+4. A "multi-architecture" Android wheel.